 What's that saying?
 History repeats itself?
 Who would have thought that people 3,000 years ago shared today's evaluation of world events?
-Modern man isn't really so modern after all; is he?
+Modern man's thinking isn't really so modern after all; is it?

 ● Ecc 3:16 . .
 And, indeed, I have observed under the sun: Alongside justice there is wickedness, alongside righteousness there is wickedness.

 Back in the early days of movie-making, good and evil were well defined.
 The bad guys were totally bad and the good guys were totally good.
 Today, the difference between the good guys and the bad guys is blurred.
 The people we consider to be on the side of right, are often very immoral.
 They're dishonest, they sleep around, they steal, they break into people's homes, they don't respect private property, they bicker and quarrel, and they are exceedingly insubordinate with their superiors.
 The difference between the good and the bad is no longer black and white; but relative.
 The bad guys are badder than the good ones, but the good guys themselves are bad too.

 The current on-going pedophilia scandal in the Catholic community is a glaring example of wickedness in the same place as righteousness.
 With alarming regularity we see more and more criminal cops in the news— cops who should be upholding the law, not breaking it— and should be protecting people, not intimidating them, breaking their arms, electrocuting them with stun guns, shining blinding lights in their faces, and shooting them full of bullet holes.
 To every bad cop I would like to say: Wearing that badge doesn't make you right; it just makes you a bully with a gun and a canister of pepper spray.